mgunyho/tere/README.md

     aliases["tere"] = _tere
     ```

-    For fish, put this in your `.config.fish`:
+    For fish, put this in your `config.fish`:
     ```sh
     function tere
         set --local result (/path/to/tere $argv)